Prevalence and associated factors of burnout among health sciences students in Spain: a systematic review

 Methods

 Five databases (MEDLINE/PubMed, PsycINFO, EMBASE, Dialnet and MEDES) were searched up to January 5, 2023, adhering to PRISMA guidelines.
-Quantitative studies reporting the prevalence of burnout syndrome among HSS from Spanish universities were considered.
+Quantitative studies reporting the prevalence of burnout syndrome among HSS in Spanish universities were considered.
 The reference lists of the selected studies were hand searched.
 Data were extracted from peer-reviewed articles.

 Results